code-for-india/procurement-spyder/docs/Tasks.md

 ## Tasks

 * [Yogi and Fizer] Cron job in openshift for every 6 hours
-* [Fizer] Reply to Ankur and Code for india with the video
 * [Fizer] Recaptcha does not displayed in certain browsers
 * [Fizer] Add Donate button

 ### Done

+* Reply to Ankur and Code for india with the video
 * Create video
 * Subscription does not work properly in openshift.
 * Check and Remove Boostrap tpl.